ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/request-builder.md

 -----------

 ## Bailing out of the UI
-The request builder UI i pretty flexible and can be configured in many different ways.
+The request builder UI is pretty flexible and can be configured in many different ways.
 Would you reach a point where you cannot configure the test in the way you want you can always drop down into JavaScript and modify the code directly.
 By switching over to the _script preview mode_ you can press the "create test from script" button, this will create a new test based on your configuration.
 ![javascript]({{ site.baseurl }}/assets/img/v4/guides/request-builder/script-preview.png)